United States: Tax system

 Visit the IRS site for more detailed information.

-- Special Expatriate Tax Regime
+Special Expatriate Tax Regime

 The United States levies tax on its citizens and residents on their worldwide income.
-Non-resident aliens are taxed on their US-ECI-source income and income effectively connected with a US trade or business.
+Non-resident aliens are taxed on their US-ECI-source income and income effectively connected with a U.S. trade or business.

 According to U.S. laws, a resident alien is an individual that is not a citizen or national of the United States and who meets either the green card test or the substantial presence test for the calendar year.
-The resident alien status often results in lower US tax than non-resident alien status, as it provides more allowable deductions and lower tax rates for certain married taxpayers.
+The resident alien status often results in lower U.S. tax than non-resident alien status, as it provides more allowable deductions and lower tax rates for certain married taxpayers.

 If there is a tax treaty in effect between the United States and an individual's country of residence, the provisions of the treaty may override the US resident alien rules.

 Expatriation tax applies differently depending on the date of expatriation.
 Individuals face a penalty of USD 10,000 if they fail to file the expatriation Form 8854.
-Visit the IRS website for more details. - Capital Tax Rate
+Visit the IRS website for more details.

 Capital gains are taxed as ordinary income.
 The graduated rates of tax apply to capital gains from assets held for 12 months or less.
 The maximum federal tax rate on capital gains is 20% for assets held for more than 12 months.

-Individuals must pay a 3.8% tax on net investment income over a threshold amount and a 0.9% tax on wages, compensation, or self-employment income that exceeds a threshold amount (varying according to the taxpayer's status: single, married filing separately/jointly, etc.).
+Individuals must pay a 3.8% tax on net investment income over a threshold amount (USD 250,000 as of 2023 for married filing jointly or USD 200,000 for singles) and a 0.9% Medicare tax on wages, compensation, or self-employment income that exceeds a threshold amount (USD 250,000 if married filing jointly, USD 125,000 if married filing separately, and USD 200,000 if single).

 Documentary stamp taxes may be imposed at the state level, but there are no stamp duties at the federal level.